Rational homology and homotopy of high dimensional string links: Hairy graph-complexes

 \begin{thm} For $\codim$ the graph-complex $\emh$ is quasi-isomorphic to $\rmodthm(\widetilde{H}_*((\vee_{i=1}^r S^{m_i})^{\wedge \bullet}, \qbb), \widehat{H}_*({\mathcal B}_d(\bullet), \qbb))$, that is,

 \end{thm}

 \begin{proof} The steps of the proof are the same as those of the proof of Theorem 2.2 from \cite{aro_tur13}.
-Thus, for certain details, we refer the reader to \cite{aro_tur13}.
+Thus, for more details, we refer the reader to \cite{aro_tur13}.
 For each $k \geq 0$, let $M(D_d^k)$ denote the subspace of $D_d^k$ generated by graphs whose external vertices are of valence $=1$.
+This space is endowed with a differential being viewed as a quotient-complex of $D_d^k$.
 We have the following quasi-isomorphisms

 By the description of the graph-complex $\emh$ from Section~\ref{graphs_complexes_emh-empi}, it is not difficult to see that there is an isomorphism of chain complexes

 which completes the proof. \end{proof}